davelee0504/PasswordValidationService/README.md

 - Must not contain any sequence of characters immediately followed by the same sequence.

 Note:
-Repeated sequence of characters mean two or more characters repeat in the password. e.g.
+Repeated sequence of characters mean two or more characters repeat in the password.

+Please see the following examples.
 - daveleeee54 -> fail ('ee' is repeated)
 - davelee54 -> pass ('e' repeated is fine)